Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 If I'm running a business, who's my customer?
 The one that's paying for my services: Doordash.

-As a business owner you need to adjust your thinking away from Doordash as your employer, away from being reliant on Doordash, and more towards thinking of them as your customer.
+As a business owner, you must adjust your thinking away from Doordash as your employer.
+Become less reliant on Doordash and shift towards thinking of them as your customer.

 And if your customer is no longer offering enough for your services, someone else may be.

 If you're not signed up for as many platforms as possible, you should be.
-Look into Uber Eats, Grubhub, and any others that may be available in your area.
+Look into Uber Eats, Grubhub, and any others available in your area.

 Don't burn the bridge.

-I recommend getting set up with other platforms.
-That does not mean quitting Doordash.
+While I recommend getting set up with other platforms, that does not mean quitting Doordash.

 That's an employee move.
 You're not an employee.